Join us for an adventure in flavor!

 Main Ingredients

-• Sausage – Experiment with different varieties of sausage depending on your preference.
-Typically, pork is used, but you can use other types like chicken sausage too.
-We use English style bangers from our local specialty shop, and they go perfectly here.
+- Sausage – I like to experiment with different varieties of sausage here.
+While pork sausages are the classic choice, I often use chicken sausage for a lighter twist.
+Today I am using English style bangers from my local specialty shop, and they go perfectly here.

 How to Make Curried Sausages

-1. Brown the sausage: Heat oil in a skillet over medium high heat.
-Add sausages and brown on all sides.
-Remove to a plate.
+1. Brown the sausage: First, I heat up oil in a skillet over medium high heat.
+Then, I add the sausages and cook them until they’re nicely browned all over.
+After that, I take them out and put them on a plate.

-5. Finish the dish: Add sausage back into the pan (if desired, you can first cut them into chunks), along with the peas.
+5. Finish the dish: Finally, I put the sausages back into the pan, (sometimes I cut them into chunks first).
+Then, I add the peas.

-Simmer for 5-10 minutes, until the sausage is cooked through and the sauce has thickened to your liking.
+I let everything simmer for about 5 to 10 minutes until the sausage is cooked through and the sauce thickens up to how I like it.
 While it’s simmering, take a look at our collections of favorite curry recipes and sausage recipes!

 Serving Suggestions

-• Blooming the Curry Powder: Cook the curry powder for a short time before adding the other ingredients.
-This step helps to release the flavors and aromas of the spices, making the dish more flavorful.
+- Blooming the Curry Powder: Before adding the liquid, I like to cook the curry powder briefly.
+This helps to bring out the spices’ flavors and aromas, making the dish even more delicious.

-• Adjusting the Sauce’s Consistency: If your sauce is too thick, you can add a bit more broth to thin it out.
-Conversely, if it’s too thin, let it simmer a bit longer to reduce and thicken.
+- Adjusting the Sauce’s Consistency: If the sauce ends up too thick, I adjust by adding a bit more broth to thin it out.
+On the other hand, if it’s too thin, I let it simmer a bit longer to reduce and thicken.

 There you have it friends, a curry unlike any other, all the way from the land down under.
 Give it a try, and let me know how like this unique dish.